autopilotpattern/testing/README.md

       type: ssh-key
 ```

 We can't mount our credentials on our laptops to the build container on Shippable, so we need to use the ssh key integration to create a Triton profile using that key.
-While we could create a Triton profile and commit it to the GitHub repo safely (the private key isn't in our repo), it's better to dynamically generate it when we run the build.
+While we could create a Triton profile and commit it to the GitHub repo safely (the Triton private key associated with the profile isn't committed to our repo), it's better to dynamically generate it when we run the build.
 This makes it easy for anyone to set up their own Shippable test pipeline without hard-coded users.

 The following Makefile snippet ensures the Triton profile exists whenever we run `make test`: